dcalc/WaLSAtools_fork/docs/setting-idl-path.md

 		export IDL_DIR=PATH-TO-IDL-DIRECTORY
 		export IDL_PATH=+${IDL_DIR}/lib:+PATH-TO-THE-DIRECTORY/WaLSAtools
         ```
-		where `PATH-TO-IDL-DIRECTORY` and `PATH-TO-THE-DIRECTORY` are the locations of IDL and `WaLSAtools` directories (in your computer), respectively.
+		where `PATH-TO-IDL-DIRECTORY` and `PATH-TO-THE-DIRECTORY` are the locations of IDL software and `WaLSAtools` directories (in your computer), respectively.
 You may add as many packages/libraries as you want to the end of the `IDL_PATH` separating them with `:+`

 		Finally, after adding the lines and saving the setup script, type the following command in terminal and press ++enter++
         ```